 Other activity: A school of salmon is sometimes accompanied by schools of fleeing bait fish and birds.
 Usually not though.

-Use binoculars: Not absolutely necessary, but can be helpful.
+Use binoculars: Get a closer look.
+Not absolutely necessary, but can be helpful.

 Overcast conditions make it difficult for salmon spotting.
 Same too for choppy conditions.
 They both make it difficult to see into the water.
 In fact that is the reason why I could not see the school even when being pointed to it by the fellow salmon fisherman in the anecdote above.
 It was an overcast day which made it too difficult for a beginner salmon spotter.

 That covers finding schools.
 What about the rest?
 Schooling of Australian Salmon is seasonal so you need to try at the right time of the year.
 They school around Autumn, but there is plenty of variation in the timing and speed of their advance up the coast.
 All that can be said for certain is that during Autumn there will be schools of salmon distributed somewhere along the south coast of Australia.
 Keep an eye on fishing reports and feedback from other anglers to give you an idea as to where the schools are at.
 Salmon prefer surf beaches – you are less likely to find them in sheltered bays, unless there’s stormy weather.
 Salmon sometimes seek sheltered bays when the swell is up.
 Salmon schools in large swell also have a tendency to stay out deep, making them impossible to cast to from the beach.
 What about tackle, moon, tide, time of day, type of lure, retrieval technique, etc?
 It doesn’t matter much.
-The only thing to consider is casting distance.
+The main thing to consider is casting distance.
 Often you find a school that is just out of reach.
 To maximize casting distance you want to use the longest rod you can find, and with oversized guides which reduce friction as the line spools off the reel.
 You want the minimum line weight you can get away with, you want your reel to be filled to capacity with line to minimize the amount of lip that the line has to step over.
 You want to use large solid metal lures like a large twisty or slicer which provide greatest weight for least air resistance.

-If you’re using bait then go for your favourite surf rig with a mullie or pilchard and try to find a deep hole or pool near the shore where you can cast into.
-Leave your rig hanging in there and you’ll pick up any rouge salmons swimming about.
+If you’re using bait then go for your favourite surf rig with a mullie or pilchard and try to find a deep hole, gutter or pool near the shore where you can cast into.
+Leave your rig hanging in there and you’ll pick up any rogue salmons swimming about.
 This is a good technique if you can’t find any schools or if it’s out of schooling season but you need to be persistent.
 On the far south coast of Australia, on some surf beaches, you can catch salmon most of the year.
 They won’t be schooling but they’ll be around.

 I did eat my first salmon catch.
 Cooked it up on the beach right where we were fishing.
 I’ll leave you with a photo of the sunset from our beachside camp just after eating the salmon.
 Needless to say it was a satisfying and memorable camp.